Magnetotellurics: Data processing and interpretation

 Post-acquisition processing is required to transform raw time-series data into frequency-based inversions.
 The resulting output of the processing program is used as the input for subsequent interpretation.
 Processing may include the use of remote reference data or local data only.

 Processed MT data is modelled using various techniques to create a subsurface resistivity map, with lower frequencies generally corresponding to greater depth below ground.
 Anomalies such as faults, hydrocarbons, and conductive mineralization appear as areas of higher or lower resistivity from surrounding structures.
 Various software packages are used for interpretation (inversion) of magnetotelluric data, where apparent resistivity is used to create a model of the subsurface.

 Instrument and sensor manufacturers

-Three companies supply most of the commercial-use world market: one in the United States (Zonge International, Inc.), one in Canada; (Phoenix Geophysics, Ltd.), and one in Germany (Metronix Messgeraete und Elektronik GmbH).)
+Four companies supply most of the commercial-use world market: one in the United States (Zonge International, Inc.), one in Canada; (Phoenix Geophysics, Ltd.); one in Germany (Metronix Messgeraete und Elektronik GmbH).) and One in Russia (Vega Geophysics, LLC).

-Government agencies and smaller companies producing MT instrumentation for internal use include Vega Geophysics, Ltd. in Russia and the Russian Academy of Sciences (SPbF IZMIRAN); and the National Space Research Institute of Ukraine.
+Government agencies and smaller companies producing MT instrumentation for internal use include the Russian Academy of Sciences (SPbF IZMIRAN); and the National Space Research Institute of Ukraine.